itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	DomainObjectSynonym:
 		name=Text;

-### Using simple names for Cross-References
+### Cross-References using simple names
 Xtext uses by default full qualified names for cross-referencing nested objects.
-This means for our language if you want to reference the synonym of an object you have to use dot notation.
+This means for our language if you want to reference the synonym of an object you have to use a dot notation.
 The following example demonstartes this for the Object with name "document" and the synonym "documents":

 	The "printing module" will provide the "client" with the ability to "print" "document.documents".